csula-students/beautiful-data-project-dream/syllabus.md

   - Specific problem #
   - Clearly articulated rationale with supporting data to backup your claim

-We will review your request for regrade and respond accordingly.
+We will review your request for a regrade and respond accordingly.
 Please note that as a matter of principle the **entire** assignment, exam, or project will be evaluated.
-This is because, more often than none, our grading method are generous to begin with and that we would give students the benefits of doubt.
+This is because, more often than none, our grading methods are generous to begin with and that we always give students the benefit of doubt.

-> Please do the proper risk reward analysis.

-It is entirely possible that a grading request can result in an overall lower score.
-For the final regrade requests, it is possible that students can actually fail the course.
+> It is entirely possible that a regrade request can result in an overall lower score for the assignment or exam.
+With respect to the course project or the final grade, it is possible that students can actually fail the course.
+Please do the proper risk reward analysis.

 ## Academic Integrity